zilliah/kerryr/content/posts/efficient-stitches.md

 +++

-I love to optimize things, sometimes to a fault.
+I love to optimize things (sometimes to a fault, but that's a different post).

 * balance efficiency with looking good (thread direction)
 * weaving into same colours